thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 }
 ```

-The `display: table` is in there because the pseudo-element will be taking up 100% with `position: absolute` and without the table, it has gap at the bottom.
+The `display: table` is in there because the pseudo-element will be taking up all of the available space using `position: absolute`, without the `display: table`, it has gap at the bottom.

 When you put it all together it'll look like this: